Last updated October 2023

 Additionally, staff and community groups developed contract requirements in the tender that aim to achieve social benefits/impacts for African Nova Scotian and Mi’kmaw community groups and other equity seeking groups.
 For more information, read the staff report.

 - What is the anticipated land and building use for the parcels that will become available as a result of the Cogswell District project?

-As with any proposed development, future developments will be subject to the municipal planning application process, including public engagement and Regional Council approval.
-Given the long timeline of this project, future market demands will likely have some impact on land uses.
+As with any proposed development, future developments will be subject to the municipal planning application process.
+Given the duration of this project, future market demands will have some impact on land uses.
 Market studies will be reviewed and updated over time to ensure the appropriate uses are enabled based on the needs of the community at the time development is implemented.
-Land uses and building heights are governed by the existing DH-1 zoning on the site.
-Amendments to the Downtown Halifax Land Use By-law will be considered in the coming months and will follow the standard planning amendment process including opportunities for public input.
-It is expected that mixed-use buildings with street-level retail and commercial uses will make Cogswell District home to approximately 2,500 residents.
+Land uses and building heights are governed by the existing DH zoning on the site.

 - Is a district energy plan part of the Cogswell District project?

 On June 30, 2021, the federal and provincial governments announced funding support for the Cogswell District Energy System.
 The project will support a district energy system that supplies renewable energy from the nearby Halifax Wastewater Treatment Facility’s wastewater effluent to six mixed-use buildings within the district.

 - How much will the Cogswell District project cost ?

 The completion of the Cogswell District project is expected to cost approximately $122.6 million (gross) and span fiscal years 2021-22 to 2024-25.